We are excited to announce that this acclaimed solo, stage show

 "Vietnam...through my lens", written and performed by Stu Richel - World Premiere - November 6 - 23, 2014

 Sometimes poignant, sometimes lighthearted, always thought provoking, this one-man play follows Stu Richel's journey as a combat journalist & photographer to - through - and beyond his military service in Vietnam.
-The premiere was a limited engagement at the Dorothy Strelsin Theatre, 312 West 36th Street, NYC, NY, November 6-23, Tuesdays-Saturdays at 8pm and Sundays at 2pm, with a Special Veterans Day Performance benefiting the Fisher House Foundation.
+The premiere was a limited engagement at the Dorothy Strelsin Theatre, 312 West 36th Street, NYC, NY, November 6-23, with a Special Veterans Day Performance benefiting the Fisher House Foundation.
 Fisher House Foundation is best known for a network of comfort homes where military and veterans’ families can stay at no cost while a loved one is receiving treatment.
 These homes are located at major military and VA medical centers nationwide, close to the medical center or hospital they serve.

 what the play is about

 Stu proudly served in the U.S. Army from January 1968 to January 1970.
 Through much of 1969, he was a combat photographer and journalist with the 1st Infantry Division in Vietnam; it is that service which provided the impetus for this solo, stage performance.

 This is a soldier's story, told by an awfully good story teller.
 No blood and guts.
 No political statements that try to tell you why America’s involvement over there was right or wrong.
 What you get is simply a woven stream of memories and reflections . . . stories!
 Just one guy's intensely personal perspective on the most significant period in his life.
 Share the odd path by which Stu ended up in Vietnam, some of his misadventures as a journalist and photographer, and (perhaps most importantly) how the experience has colored his life.
 Vietnam, it turns out, had tentacles that reached into the future.